leapdao/leapdao-website/src/posts/mainnet-shutdown.md

 ---
 The leap organization is restructuring, we explore new technologies & upgrade the testnet.

-Plasma is here to bundle up transactions, and submit them to the mainnet in the form of periods, rather than blocks.
-Plasma enables fast transactions at a fraction of the cost.
+Plasma bundles up transactions in blocks and anchors them on the mainnet as hashes.
+Through this compression Plasma enables fast transactions at a fraction of the cost.

 The Ethereum Foundation awarded LeapDAO a grant to design and launch a working plasma chain, in order to tool up Ethereum with scalability.